The leaf space of a multiplicative foliation

 Yet, the situation in the general case of an (almost) Dirac groupoid is more involved than in the Lie groups case.
 First of all, the induced distribution $\mathsf{G_0}$ has not automatically constant rank on $G$ anymore.
 If it is smooth, it is in general not completely integrable in the sense of Stefan and Sussmann, unless $\mathsf D_G$ is a Dirac structure.
-For instance, each manifold can be seen as a (trivial) groupoid over itself (i.e., with $\tg=\s=\Id_M$), any Dirac manifold can be seen as a Dirac groupoid, which will, in general not satisfy these conditions.
-Thus, trivial Dirac groupoids and pair Dirac groupoids yield already many examples of Dirac groupoids for which $\mathsf{G_0}$ is not an involutive subbundle of $TG$.
-(The class of Dirac groupoids described in Theorem \ref{main} seems hence to be a small class of examples.
+For instance, each manifold can be seen as a (trivial) groupoid over itself (i.e., with $\tg=\s=\Id_M$) and any (almost) Dirac manifold can thus be seen as an (almost) Dirac groupoid, which will, in general not satisfy these conditions.
+Thus, trivial Dirac groupoids yield already many examples of Dirac groupoids for which $\mathsf{G_0}$ is not an involutive subbundle of $TG$.
+(The class of Dirac groupoids described in the next theorem seems hence to be a small class of examples.)

 If $\mathsf{G_0}$ associated to a \emph{Dirac groupoid} $(G\rr P, \mathsf D_G)$ is \emph{assumed} to be a vector bundle on $G$, then we are in the same situation as in the group case.

 We know by Theorem \ref{groupoid_leaf_space} that we have to assume that $\mathsf{G_0}$ is \emph{complete} and satisfies \eqref{condition} to ensure that the leaf space $G/\mathsf{G_0}$ inherits a multiplication map and hence to show that there exists a Poisson \emph{groupoid} structure on the quotient $G/\mathsf{G_0}$.

 The next theorem shows that, under these conditions, we obtain the same result as the one that is already known in the group case.